Johanna Narten: Scholarship

 Narten's first book, based on her PhD dissertation, was published in 1964, and is described by Almut Hintze as a 'masterpiece' which 'has remained an essential tool for grammatical analysis in Vedic and Indo-Iranian Studies to the present day'.
 Her 1968 article "On the 'proterodynamic' root present' ("Zum 'proterodynamischen' Wurzelpräsens"), in which she showed the existence of a class of verbs that feature a lengthened e-grade in the present, is described by Hintze as a "seminal" article, due to which "her name has become a sort of hallmark far beyond the remit of Indo-Iranian Studies": this verb-form is now known as the Narten present.
-Her later work included monographs on Zoroastrian religion and religious texts, in particular theYasna Haptaŋhāiti, which had been the subject of her Habilitation thesis, and (with Karl Hoffman) on the Avestan script, as well as numerous articles in the field of Indo-Iranian studies.
+Her later work included monographs on Zoroastrian religion and religious texts, in particular the Yasna Haptaŋhāiti, which had been the subject of her Habilitation thesis, and (with Karl Hoffman) on the Avestan script, as well as numerous articles in the field of Indo-Iranian studies.

 A Festschrift was published in 2000 to honour Narten's 70th birthday, entitled Anusantatyai: Festschrift für Johanna Narten zum 70.
 Geburtstag.